HC strikes down Jagan Reddy govt ordinance, reinstates Nimmagadda Ramesh as SEC

 It alleged that Nimmagadda Ramesh's actions were politically motivated.

-On Friday a division bench of the Andhra High Court, comprising Chief Justice JK Maheshwari and Justice M Satyanaryana Murthy set aside various government orders replacing him with Justice Kanagaraju, a retired judge of the Madras High Court.
+On Friday a division bench of the Andhra High Court, comprising Chief Justice J K Maheshwari and Justice M Satyanaryana Murthy set aside various government orders replacing him with Justice Kanagaraju, a retired judge of the Madras High Court.

 The reinstatement is with immediate effect and till the end of his term, the court said, noting the state government did not have the authority to curtail the tenure of the SEC.